 It is a known fact that the ‘atopic dermatitis’ disease can cause severe emotional implications which can last days, months, and years.
-Patients, as advocates and experts in living with atopic dermatitis, were critical to work with to understand the nuances of the emotional ramifications of the disease they were enduring.
+Patients, as advocates and experts in living with atopic dermatitis, are critical to work with to understand the nuances of the emotional ramifications of the disease they are enduring.
+Also, it is critical to test and ultimate co-create patient engagement concepts which can make a real difference and positively influence AD patients.

-There was really no reason to be worried about getting deep enough insights through a virtual Ad Board – we got plenty of insightful stories and participants asked to be part of future Ad Boards as well.
+We got plenty of insightful stories, intriguing responses and participants asked to be part of future Ad Boards as well.

-With the objective of collaborating with patients in all countries, yet to meet the tight timeline set by the Biotech company, Vertic recommended a virtual to execute a virtual advisory board with patients from across the globe.
+With the objective of collaborating with patients in all countries, yet meeting a tight timeline set by the Healthcare company, Vertic recommended to execute a virtual advisory board with patients from across the globe.

 Vertic partnered with Within3, who provides an online discussion platform allowing organizations to engage small or large groups of physicians, nurses, payers, and patients.
 A pre-defined schedule of topics, questions, follow up questions and moderator responsibilities were aligned on before kicking off the virtual advisory board which lasted 12 days.
 All conversations were held online and structured according to topic while still allowing participants to comment on each other’s replies, as would have be done in a F2F setting.